 |Year 7 appeal hearings to be held.||From 3 rd May to 10 th June 2022, inclusive.|

-- Appeals lodged after 29 March 2021 will be heard during the above dates if possible, or within 42 calendar days (excluding any school holidays) of the appeal being lodged.
-Appeals lodged on or after 15 June 2021 may not be heard until the autumn term.
+- Appeals lodged after 31 March 2022 will be heard during the above dates, if possible.
+Where it is not achievable to hold an appeal between the above dates, the hearing will be scheduled within 30 school days (excluding any school holidays) of the appeal being lodged.
+Appeals lodged on or after 10 June 2022 may not be heard until the autumn term.

-- Following the lodging of an appeal, additional papers may be submitted to the Appeals Service until 23 calendar days before the hearing.
-Evidence admitted after this date will be considered by the panel, but this may lead to an adjournment and significant delays
+- Following the lodging of an appeal, additional papers may be submitted to the Appeals Service until 14 calendar days before the hearing.
+Evidence submitted after this date will be considered by the panel but this may lead to an adjournment and significant delays.

 Appeal for in year admissions